piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 [^nota314]: Herbert Marcuse, *The Aesthetic Dimension: Toward a Critique of Marxist Aesthetics* (Boston: Beacon Press, 1978).

-[^nota315]: Eve Chiapello, "Evolution and Co-optation: The ‘Artist Critique’ of Management and Capitalism", *Third Text* Vol.18, no.6 (2004).
+[^nota315]: Eve Chiapello, "Evolution and Co-optation: The 'Artist Critique' of Management and Capitalism", *Third Text* Vol.18, no.6 (2004).

 [^nota316]: Johan Huizinga, *Homo Ludens--A Study of the Play Element in